MaJerle/c-code-style/README.md

 } point_color_t;
 ```

-- Documentation for functions must be written in function implementation (source file usually)
+- Documentation for functions MUST be written in function implementation (source file usually)
-- Function must include `brief` and all parameters documentation
+- Function MUST include `brief` and all parameters documentation
-- Every parameter must be noted if it is `in` or `out` for *input* and *output* respectively
+- Every parameter MUST be noted if it is `in` or `out` for *input* and *output* respectively
-- Function must include `return` parameter if it returns something.
+- Function MUST include `return` parameter if it returns something.
 This does not apply for `void` functions
 - Function can include other doxygen keywords, such as `note` or `warning`
 - Use colon `:` between parameter name and its description
 ```c